Director of COLD WAR, Pawel Pawlikowski, will participate in a Q&A following the 5:20 pm show on Saturday, 1/12 at the Laemmle Royal in West L.A..

-For 2017, this ever-popular event will be occurring at six of our neighborhood venues including the magnificent single screen, art deco AHRYA FINE ARTS in Beverly Hills (see below for full listing and ticket links).
+For 2018, this ever-popular event will be occurring at eight of our neighborhood venues including our brand new theater in Glendale and the magnificent single screen, art deco AHRYA FINE ARTS in Beverly Hills (see below for full listing and ticket links).

 In addition to movie and song, the evening will feature TRIVIA with PRIZES being awarded to Fiddler buffs with the quickest recall.
 Dressing in COSTUME is not required, but highly encouraged!
 Who knows, perhaps the best costume will garner a prize?
 Or perhaps this is the year you’ll be given an opportunity to do your best Tevye or Golde impression?
 That will be up to the emcee.
-Indeed, each location will feature its own host, among them some of our favorites from year’s past including CANTOR PHIL BARON and klezmer band leader GUSTAVO BULGACH.
+Indeed, each location will feature its own host (to be announced).

 As Greg Laemmle is fond of saying “Christmas Eve isn’t just Chinese food!”
 He elaborates, “This is your once-a-year chance to be the star of the shtetl.
 Join with friends and neighbors and sing your heart out alongside Fiddler’s screen legends.
 And it’s okay if you haven’t memorized all the songs.
 We provide the lyrics.”